-If additional financing is raised by the Company through the issuance of securities from treasury, control of the Company may change and shareholders may suffer dilution.
+If additional financing is raised by the Company through the issuance of securities from treasury, control of the Company may change and shareholders may suffer dilution, provided that the Company will remain under majority Canadian control per the terms of its Articles and regulatory requirements.
 If additional financing is not available, or if available, not available on satisfactory terms, this could result in a material adverse effect or could require the Company to reduce, delay, scale back or eliminate portions of its actual or proposed operations at the applicable time or could prevent the Company from continuing as a going concern.